Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Layne - Power Sub.md

    - The Display subsystem will also receive the same 3.3V DC power signal the microcontroller subsystem receives from the Power subsystem.
 Therefore this signal will also be electrically isolated from any power surges.
 Finally, the Power subsystem will be outputting a 3.3V DC power signal.

 3. Case
-   - The Case and Power subsystems are not connected.
+   - The Case and Power Subsystem are not connected with signals.
+They are connected through needing to allow slots for the flyback converter and the molex connections to bring power in.

 4. Pre-Processing
    - The Pre-Processing will recieve the same 3.3V DC power signal the microcontroller subsystem receives from the Power subsystem.
 Therefore this signal will also be electrically isolated from any power surges.
-Finally, the Power subsystem will be outputting a 3.3V DC power signal. ***The Pre-Processing may need to be updated due to the current design of the optocouplers pulling up to 3.3 and 24V***
+Finally, the Power subsystem will be outputting a 3.3V DC power signal.

 5. Post-processing
-   - The Post-Processing will recieve the same 3.3V DC power signal the microcontroller subsystem receives from the Power subsystem.
-Therefore this signal will also be electrically isolated from any power surges.
-Finally, the Power subsystem will be outputting a 3.3V DC power signal. ***The Post-Processing may need to be updated due to the current design of the optocouplers pulling up to 3.3 and 24V***
+   - The Post-Processing will be connected to the 24V DC power signal from the molex's Vin terminal.
+This signal will not be electrically isolated from power surges due to its design; however, the optocoupler is electrically isolated the molex's power from the rest of the circuit.
+Finally, the Power subsystem will be outputting a 3.3V DC power signal.

 6. Memory
    - The Memory and Power subsystems are not connected.